x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 In addition to having a better distribution of users across the existing volumes, another benefit of using multiple databases per disk is a reduction in the amount of time to restore data protection for failures that require a reseed (for example, disk failure).

 As a database gets bigger, reseeding the database takes longer.
-For example, a 2 terabyte database could take 23 hours to reseed, whereas an 8 terabyte database could take as long as 93 hours (almost 4 days).
+For example, a 2-terabyte database could take 23 hours to reseed, whereas an 8-terabyte database could take as long as 93 hours (almost 4 days).
 Both seeds would occur at about 20 MB per second.
 This generally means that a very large database can't be seeded within an operationally reasonable amount of time.

 In the case of a single database copy per disk scenario, the seeding operation is effectively source-bound, because it's always seeding the disk from a single source.